liferay/liferay-docs/developer/appdev/articles/03-service-builder/04-business-logic-with-service-builder/04-invoking-services-from-spring-service-builder-code.markdown

  `com.liferay.blade.samples.servicebuilder.service.persistence.FooPersistence` | `com.liferay.blade.samples.servicebuilder.service.persistence.impl.FooPersistenceImpl` |

-Since these classes are Spring Beans and NOT OSGi Declarative Services components, they use annotations other than the `@Reference` Declarative Services annotation to inject Spring Beans and OSGi services.
+Since these classes are Spring Beans and NOT OSGi Declarative Services components, they don't use the `@Reference` Declarative Services annotation to inject themselves.
 Here are the recommended Liferay annotations a Service Builder Spring Bean can use.

 - [Use `@BeanReference` to reference a Spring Bean that is in the Application Context.](#referencing-a-spring-bean-that-is-in-the-application-context)
 - [Use `@ServiceReference` to reference an OSGi service.](#referencing-an-osgi-service)